Harvard scholars on life, death, legacy of Martin Luther King Jr.

 ‘Leaders should not seek riches, fame, or even recognition for their efforts’

-One of Shelby’s earliest and most powerful encounters with King was the first time he read “Letter from a Birmingham Jail.”
+One of Shelby’s most powerful King moments was the first time he read “Letter from a Birmingham Jail.”

 “It has so many important ethical lessons,” said the Caldwell Titcomb Professor of African and African American Studies and of Philosophy.
 “For instance, King argued that it is wrong to counsel the oppressed not to fight for their rights because this might provoke others to engage in violence or might create social strife.
 ‘Law and order’ and civil peace are not ends in themselves.
 They are means for establishing and maintaining just social conditions.”

 Which of King’s beliefs would most surprise people today?
 Reparations are high on Shelby’s list.

 In “Why We Can’t Wait” (1964), King wrote that while the cost made it “impossible to fully pay reparations to blacks for all the wrongs of slavery … compensation was due to the descendants of slaves for the unpaid toil of their ancestors.”

-And King’s philosophy still contains crucial lessons for those in charge today, said Shelby, co-editor of “To Shape a New World: Essays on the Political Philosophy of Martin Luther King Jr.”
+And King’s life still contains crucial lessons for those in charge today, said Shelby, co-editor of “To Shape a New World: Essays on the Political Philosophy of Martin Luther King Jr.”

 “Leaders should not seek riches, fame, or even recognition for their efforts,” Shelby said.
 “They should see their vocation as one of service and sacrifice and should lead by example.
 This kind of leadership requires integrity, resilience, a willingness to speak hard truths in public, and most of all hope — the conviction that, through our determined efforts, we can make our world more peaceful and just.”